 What Athens in the Parthenon, stays in the Parthenon…ahh there I go again with the puns..sorry can’t help it!

-Our flight into Athens went swimmingly, we flew via Ryanair and arrived into Athens at 22:55.
+Our flight into Athens, Country #3 on our Eurotrip, went swimmingly, we flew via Ryanair and arrived into Athens at 22:55.
 From Hungary (click to read now) to Greece there is actually an hour time change so though the flight was slated for three hours it was only actually two.
 I’m pretty sure we were all passed out during this flight – well at least I know Jocelyn and James definitely were since they had spent their day getting their day drink on in Budapest.